TymekTM/Asystent/docs/user-guide/README.md

 # Asystent User Guide

-This guide helps you navigate and use all the features of the Asystent AI assistant system.
+This guide helps you navigate and use all the features of the Asystent AI assistant system, updated for version 1.1.0.

 ## Table of Contents